slyfox1186/ffmpeg-build-script/README.md

 #### The standard build script will build everything minus the NDI library.
 [build-ffmpeg](https://github.com/slyfox1186/ffmpeg-build-script/blob/main/build-ffmpeg)

-To Git Clone this repository run the below commands in a terminal
+You can git clone the repository using the commands below

 ```bash
 git clone https://github.com/slyfox1186/ffmpeg-build-script.git